City of Simi Valley, CA

 Home MenuReporting Coyote Sightings

-If your dog, cat or livestock has an encounter with wild animals (particularly bats, skunks, raccoons and coyotes) you must immediately report that interaction to Ventura County Animal Services (805) 388-4341, and your veterinarian.
+If your dog, cat or livestock has an interaction with a wild animal (particularly bats, skunks, raccoons and coyotes), you must immediately report it to VCAS by calling (805) 388-4341 and your veterinarian.